Two beams are better than one: Enabling reliable and high throughput mmWave links: Introduction

-An obvious implication of splitting the single beam to a multi-beam is the loss of EIRP (Equivalent Isotropic Radiated Power) per beam to meet the same TRP constraint.
-The reduction in per-beam power could reduce the received signal strength and lead to throughput loss at the receiver.
-At first glance, it seems as if multi-beam trades throughput for reliability while the goal was to improve both.
-Our insight into breaking this trade-off is based on the observation that the received signal is the sum of multiple copies of the transmitted signal, each for every beam in a multi-beam.
-If we can ensure the signal adds up in the signal domain constructively, we can increase the signal strength and throughput.
-Let's see with an intuitive example, say a mmWave channel consisting of two paths and two-beam are aligned along those two-channel paths.
-For simplicity, assume the path loss is unity for each path, and the phase of each path is the same.
-The transmitter splits a total power of $a^2$ into two beams with power $a^2/2$ on each beam, i.e., amplitude $a/\sqrt{2}$ on each beam while the receiver receives it.
-Our constructive combining leads to the total amplitude of the received signal $ a/\sqrt{2} + a/\sqrt{2} = \sqrt{2}a$, which upon converting to SNR (signal-to-noise ratio) is proportional to $2a^2$.
-A single-beam link does not exploit the second path and would provide an SNR proportional to $a^2$, which is 3 dB lower compared to a multi-beam case.
-In summary, we can infer that the throughput gain is obtained by harnessing a multi-path environment without increasing the total transmit power.
+Let's take an intuitive example of how multi-beam improves throughput.
+Consider a mmWave channel consisting of two paths, and two beams are aligned along those two-channel paths.
+For simplicity, assume the path loss is unity for each path, and the signal traveled along each path incurs the same phase. \name's transmitter splits the total power of $a^2$ equally into two beams with power $\frac{a^2}{2}$ on each beam, i.e., amplitude $\frac{a}{\sqrt{2}}$ on each beam, which propagates through the channel and is received at the Omni-receiver.
+Since the phase align for both paths, the received signal adds in signal domain, i.e. total amplitude of the received signal $\frac{a}{\sqrt{2}} + \frac{a}{\sqrt{2}} = \sqrt{2}a$.
+The received signal upon converting to SNR (signal-to-noise ratio) is proportional to $2a^2$.
+In contrast, a traditional mmWave single-beam link does not exploit the second path and would provide an SNR proportional to $a^2$, which is 3 dB lower compared to the multi-beam case.
+Higher SNR results in lower bit error rates and allows higher modulation and coding schemes, leading to higher throughput for multi-beam.
+In Section~\ref{sec:creatingmultibeam}, we go beyond this simple example to consider practical channels and show that, if the beam directions, phase, and power per beam of multi-beam are chosen optimally, then multi-beam will always achieve SNR higher than single beam \textit{even in wireless channels with weak multipath, while using the exact total radiated power}.
+A multi-beam created using optimal parameters is hereafter referred to as \constructivemultibeam.